-Once everything was mixed, we spooned the pesto into the individual cubes and turned a second PLASTIS upside down on top of the first one to act as a lid (we’re making a concerted effort to cut down on plastic wrap too)!
-It was then ready to pop into the freezer.
-It should be frozen in as little as two hours, but we left it overnight.
+Next, spoon the pesto into the individual cubes and turn a second PLASTIS upside down on top of the first one to act as a lid (we’re making a concerted effort to cut down on plastic wrap too)!
+It’s then ready to pop into the freezer.
+It should be frozen in as little as two hours, but we leave it overnight.

 There’s nothing more delicious than homemade pesto.
 We’re really enjoying our new herb garden and its bounty!
-Interested in growing your own herbs too?
+Want to grow your own herbs too?
 Check out our last post on how to set up your own indoor garden, if you missed it!

 Hopefully we can rely on a green thumb to keep our herb garden going for years to come!
 Basil plants don’t last forever however.
 It’s good practice to re-seed to ensure an ongoing supply.
 When your basil plant stops producing as many leaves, check out this post over at Home for the Harvest for more tips and tricks on how to grow basil indoors and keep it going!